Styx (band): 1980s and superstardom

-Their 1979 album Cornerstone yielded their first No. 1 hit, the DeYoung ballad "Babe".
+Their 1979 album Cornerstone yielded their only No. 1 hit, the DeYoung ballad "Babe".
 By early 1980, "Babe" had become the band's biggest international hit and first million-selling single, reaching No. 6 in the UK.
 The album also included the No. 26 DeYoung hit upbeat "Why Me" and the rocker "Borrowed Time" (U.S. No. 64), which was co-written with Shaw, plus Shaw's folksy "Boat on the River" (1980), which was a hit in much of Europe and Japan.
 The popularity of the album, which reached No. 2 on the Billboard 200, helped win the band a People's Choice Award for Best New Song in 1980.
 At the 22nd Grammy Awards, Styx was a nominee for Best Rock Vocal Performance by a Duo or Group and Cornerstones engineers Gary Loizzo and Rob Kingsland were nominated for a Grammy for Best Engineered Recording.
 The band was also named the most popular rock band in the U.S. in the 1980 year end Gallup Poll.

 With the success of "Babe," DeYoung's push for a more mainstream direction gained momentum, while Shaw and Young favored a more rock oriented approach.
 This arguing over musical direction led to ongoing tension in early 1980 after Shaw objected to the ballad "First Time" being released as the second single from Cornerstone.
 Although the song was generating substantial airplay in some major markets, A&M pulled the plug on the single's official release, replacing it with "Why Me".
 The argument resulted in DeYoung being briefly fired.
 However, things were quickly smoothed over.
 While "First Time" did not chart in the US (because it was not released), it became a huge hit single in the Philippines in 1981.